deepanshuIITM/iSOM-NIMBUS/README.md

 # iSOM-NIMBUS
 ## Interactive Multi-criteria Decision-making on NIMBUS[1] technique using iSOM [4]

-Pareto-optimal solutions and NIMBUS points are given in .xlsx file.
+The DTLZ-7 problem details and MCDM criteria along with Pareto-optimal solutions and NIMBUS points are provided in [4].

+The Pareto optimal front using NSGA-III and a patch of the Pareto optimal front obtained using R-NSGA-III are provided in .xlsx file.

 **Preliminary Requirements:**